POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Acknowledgements

-\ac{URL} has the potential to improve the sample-efficiency of \ac{RL} agents, which in turn might reduce the amount of energy and other resources that is required to train them for their respective task.
-However, it is unclear whether the unsupervised nature of the pretraining might lead to policies that are not well aligned with human intent in certain applications.
-This alignment problem and with it the problem of safe exploration are important open challenges for future research. \begin{ack} Carolin Benjamins and Marius Lindauer acknowledge funding by the German Research Foundation (DFG) under LI 2801/4-1.
-Frederik Schubert, Sebastian Döhler and Bodo Rosenhahn are supported by the Federal Ministry of Education and Research (BMBF), Germany, under the project LeibnizKILabor (grant no. 01DD20003), the Center for Digital Innovations (ZDIN), and the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy within the Cluster of Excellence PhoenixD (EXC 2122). \end{ack}
+Carolin Benjamins and Marius Lindauer acknowledge funding by the German Research Foundation (DFG) under LI 2801/4-1.
+Additionally, this work was supported by the Federal Ministry of Education and Research (BMBF), Germany under the project LeibnizKILabor (grant no. 01DD20003) and the AI service center KISSKI (grant no. 01IS22093C), the Center for Digital Innovations (ZDIN) and the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy within the Cluster of Excellence PhoenixD (EXC 2122).